How can a nonprofit monetize real estate donations without having the risk of ownership?

 Any type of real property may be donated that has positive equity, clear title, and no environmental issues.

 What are the costs for the charity to participate?

-How is Zetabid different?
+How is Charity Auction Network different?

 What tax deduction do I receive when donating?

 Generally speaking, you may deduct the difference between the cash received and the fair market value based on an appraisal specifically completed to assess the value based on IRS gift appraisal guidelines.
 On a straight donation, the deduction is that appraised value.
 Capital gain tax may also be avoided (excluding the mortgaged portion or cash received, and accelerated depreciation may be recaptured).
 Unlike car donations, the real estate donation is based on appraised value not the charity auction liquidation price.
 The deduction can be carried forward up to five years following the year of sale.
 You may not deduct proceeds that were applied to pay of mortgages or back real estate taxes.

-Can I chose my favorite charity?
+Can I choose my favorite charity?